jadehopepunk/jadehopepunk/content/posts/2023-09-22-a-local-wiki-for-my-household.md

 That feels more resilient, which is important to me in an era of growing climate crisis.
 However, the way it's expressed can feel very individualistic.
 I don't want self-sovereign data, I want data that is contextualised and embedded in the community and place in which it is developed and used.

-For us at Mojo Manor, that means that the "local" in "local first" isn't the individual, it's the house.
+For us at Radish House, that means that the "local" in "local first" isn't the individual, it's the house.
 This means I want to store our house knowledge in a way that:

 * Works for those in the house even if centralised services (the internet) go down
 * Is controlled by the house, and tinkerable and customizable to our needs